Mastering the Art of Employer Branding

 by Veronica Blatt

-Today’s guest blogger is Bill Benson with WilliamCharles Search Group located in Grand Rapids, MI.
+Today’s guest blogger is Bill Benson with WilliamCharles Search Group located in Grand Rapids, MI and Pittsburgh, PA.
 WilliamCharles is an executive search and professional recruiting firm specialized in finding managerial and executive talent in finance, HR, operations, sales/marketing as well as president/CEO roles.
 They have a concentration of clients in Michigan but they also work across the US.
 Bill is a past chairman of the NPAworldwide Board of Directors.
-Today he discusses how “The Great Resignation” is really “The Great Renegotiation.”
+In this post, Bill shares how organizations are shifting to a hiring approach focused on critical capabilities, prioritizing skills and adaptability over traditional credentials to build future-ready teams.

 by Veronica Blatt